 Bifurcation analysis for equilibria boils down to finding fixed points and their stability and bifurcations for $\Phi(\deltat;\cdot)$ with some small, arbitrary $\deltat$ (that is, $\deltat\ll1/\epsilon$ in our notation).
 In terms of $\restrict$ and $\lift$, the equation $\Phi(\deltat;x_0)=x_0$, defining the equilibrium $x_0$, reads (cf. Figure \ref{fig:sketch-overview})

 This equation has been proposed and studied already in \cite{Vandekerckhove2011}.
-In applications, \eqref{eq:eqfree:simple} is solved using a Newton iteration (cf. \eqref{eq:newton} in the OV model).
+In applications, \eqref{eq:eqfree:simple} is solved using a Newton iteration (cf. \eqref{eq:newton} in the optimal velocity model).
 Since the time stepper is defined implicitly, one finds the stability and bifurcations of an equilibrium $x_0$ by studying the generalized eigenvalue problem

-This eigenvalue problem will give the eigenvalues of the implicitly-known flow $\Phi(\delta;\cdot)$ linearized in the equilibrium $x_0$ such that bifurcations occur when $\lambda$ is on the unit circle.
+This eigenvalue problem will give the eigenvalues of the implicitly-known flow $\Phi(\delta;\cdot)$, linearized with respect to its second argument $x$ in the equilibrium $x_0$ such that bifurcations occur when $\lambda$ is on the unit circle.